About

 iara@350.org.nz

 Iara has been volunteering with 350 Aotearoa in the local 350 Tāmaki Makaurau group since 2020.
-She later also joined the staff team in mid-2022.
+She later also joined the staff team in 2022.
 She is passionate about climate justice, social justice, and community care.
-Iara loves organising and working with volunteers, and takes particular care in ensuring that those involved in the climate movement feel safe, included, and heard.
+Iara loves working with volunteers, and takes particular care in ensuring that those involved in the climate movement feel safe, included, and heard.

 Local Volunteer Groups